Who We Are – The Team

 Steve’s role encompasses the development of core strategies and meticulous budget management, ensuring that BANA operates smoothly and sustainably.
 He leads our core operational activities, including governance and fundraising, with a commitment to enhancing our impact and outreach.

-Outside of his professional life, Steve is an avid supporter of his local football team and enjoys the thrill of Formula One racing.
+Outside of his professional life, Steve is an avid supporter of his local football team, with his Son, daughter and Grandchildren, and enjoys the thrill of Formula One racing.
 His passion for these pursuits reflects his energetic and dynamic approach to both work and leisure.

 If you’re inspired to explore fundraising opportunities, seek advice, or simply want to chat, Steve is your go-to person at the BANA head office in Chesterfield.
 Reach out to him anytime to delve deeper into how you can make a difference.
 His door is always open for support, guidance, or a friendly conversation.
 Contact Steve to make your ultimate fundraising goals into reality.